jasonbrooks/centos.org/content/legal/privacy.md

 exceptions to this are for your name and email address, as these may still be visible in some services such as our bug tracking system.

-#Using your Personal Information
+#Using your Personal Data

-CentOS users the personal information you provide to:
+CentOS uses the personal data you provide to:

 * create and maintain your accounts
+* identify and authenticate you
+* attribute data and content you produce directly and indirectly in our public-facing services
+* for research activities, including the production of statistical reports (such aggregated information is not used to contact users)
 * answer your questions
 * send you information

-We also use this personal information to provide you with information related to your account and the projects or services you acquire from us, to improve our service, and to personalize communications.
+We also use this personal data to provide you with information related to your account and the projects or services you acquire from us, to improve our service, and to personalize communications, and to comply with or fulfill any contractual obligations to you.
+It is in CentOS's legitimate business interests to provide you with the information, communications, and services you request; to create a public record of the data and content produced by CentOS's services, and to maintain the integrity of that data and content for historical, scientific, and research purposes.

 #Sharing your Personal Information

-Unless you assent, CentOS will never share the personal information you provide us except as described below:
+Unless you assent, CentOS will never share the personal data you provide us except as described below:

-CentOS may disclose your information to third parties under any of the following circumstances:
+CentOS may share your data to third parties under any of the following circumstances:

-* Publicly Available Personal Information is openly available unless the CentOS account holder opts-out (as already described in this Privacy Statement).
+* Your publicly available personal data is openly available unless you as the CentOS account holder opt-out (as already described in this Privacy Statement).
 * As may be required to provide service, and for e-mail housing (as a consequence of uses already described in this Privacy Statement).
+It is in CentOS’s legitimate business interest to provide all users an accurate record of data and content provided by CentOS’s services, and to maintain the integrity of that data and content for historical, scientific, and research purposes.
+This data and content may include but is not limited to email, code changes, comments, and artifacts.
 * As required by law (such as responding to a valid subpoena, warrant, audit, or agency action, or to prevent fraud)
 * For research activities, including the production of statistical reports (such aggregated information is used to describe our services and is not used to contact the subjects of the report).

-#Your Choices about Receiving E-mail
+#Receiving E-mail

 CentOS may send you e-mail about your account, to inform you of important upcoming CentOS events (e.g. Dojo event changes), or in response to your questions.
 For your protection, CentOS may contact you in the event that we find an issue that requires your immediate attention.
+CentOS processes your personal data in these cases to fulfill and comply with its contractual obligations to you, to provide the services you have requested, and to ensure the security of your account.

 #Cookies and other Browser Information

 CentOS's online services automatically capture IP addresses.
 We use IP addresses to help diagnose problems with our servers, to administer our website, and to help ensure the security of your interaction with our services.
-Your IP address is used to help identify you and your location.
+Your IP address is used to help identify you and your location.  in order to provide you data and content from our services as quickly as possible.
+It is in CentOS’s legitimate business interest to maximize the efficiency and effectiveness of its services for all users.

 As part of offering and providing customizable and personalized services, CentOS uses cookies to store and sometimes track information about you.
 A cookie is a small amount of data that is sent to your browser from a Web server and stored on your computer's hard drive.
 All sections of centos.org where you are prompted to log in or that are customizable require your browser to accept cookies.